COvert96/gmail-summariser/README.md

 ## Features

 - Fetches emails from Gmail for the past 12 hours.
+    - This can be changed in the config.yaml file.
 - Summarises the content of emails using ChatGPT.
-- Displays summarised content as desktop notifications.
+- Saves summarised content in 'summaries' folder and sends desktop notification.

 ## Prerequisites